How animal movement influences wildlife-vehicle collision risk: a mathematical framework for range-resident species: Discussion

+For this initial effort, we made a series of simplifying assumptions that facilitated obtaining exact analytical results.
+To simplify the link between the stochastic reaction-diffusion dynamics and the survival-problem approach and to make the stationary connection more explicit, we considered a zero-width limit of the road and subsumed collision rates and road width under a single traffic-intensity parameter, $\eta$.
+This simplification, however, yields accurate mortality estimates across a broad range of parameter values, with larger errors occurring in scenarios where intrinsic death rates are very high or roads are very far from the animal's home-range center.
+Importantly, in both of these scenarios, the impact of the road in an animal's lifetime is already very small, indicating that our vanishingly narrow road approximation is broadly applicable beyond the strict separation of scales we imposed in its derivation.

-For this initial effort, we focused on the simplified case in which range-resident animals do not react to the presence of the road.
-This assumption may hold for certain species, such as giant anteaters \cite{noonan_roads_2022}, and in cases where individuals have not yet learned how to respond to roads.
+In an additional simplifying assumption, we considered scenarios where range-resident animals do not react to road presence.
+This assumption may hold for certain species, such as giant anteaters \citep{noonan_roads_2022} or jaguars \citep{cerqueira2021direct}, and for individuals that have not yet learned how to respond to roads.
 For example, young animals or populations newly exposed to roads.
-However, animals alter their movement patterns near roads or vehicles in many other scenarios \cite{jacobson2016behavior,brieger2022behavioural,benard_integration_2024}.
-Introducing these behavioral responses would generally complicate the calculation of collision times, making them mathematically intractable.
-However, in the limit where collisions can be treated as a stationary problem, such behavioral responses would already be reflected in the observed individual range distribution.
-This would allow for collision time calculations in cases where animals exhibit more complex movement behaviors.
+However, animals often alter their movement patterns near roads or vehicles in many other scenarios \citep{jacobson2016behavior,brieger2022behavioural,benard_integration_2024}.
+Introducing these behavioral responses complicates the calculation of collision times, making the general case mathematically intractable.
+However, in the limit where collisions can be treated as a stationary problem and mortality is determined primarily by the time animals spend in the road, such behavioral responses are already encoded in the observed individual range distribution.
+This enables extending our collision-time calculations to cases where animals exhibit more complex responses to roads leveraging already available home-range estimators \citep{calabrese2016}.
+More generally, if animals develop behavioral responses over time to reduce the likelihood of encounters, our baseline calculations provide an upper bound on mortality assuming maximally naïve individuals.